Is it safe to travel to Vietnam? Your rights as flooding hits tourist destinations

 Extreme weather has battered the country since two typhoons, Kalmaegi and Bualoi, hit the country last month.

-According to the Department of Dyke Management and Flood and Storm Control, at least 43 people have died following record-breaking rainfall during the tropical storm season.
+According to the Department of Dyke Management and Flood and Storm Control, at least 90 people have died, with 12 missing, following record-breaking rainfall during the tropical storm season so far.

-Vietnam’s meteorological agency has forecast more flooding and landslides to come on Friday, with heavy rain set to continue in the region.
+Vietnam’s meteorological agency has forecast thunderstorms and a “possibility of tornadoes, lightning and strong gusts” in Da Nang on Monday, with heavy rain set to continue in the region.

 Here’s everything you need to know about the floods in Vietnam and the latest travel advice.